snarfblam/Emizun/README.md

 Emizun is a CLI application that provides a make-pretend store-front and make-pretend store management for make-pretend people to buy make-pretend products.
 Emizun runs on Node.js and requires a mySQL database.

-Emizun consists of the user interface packages as well as a separate package for common code.
+Emizun consists of three user interface packages as well as a separate package for common code.

 ---